uwcirg/fhir-questionnaires/README.md

   - item[n].linkId
      - REQUIRED.
      - QuestionnaireResponse refers to this.
+     - Note that this is not used for computed mappings back *to* the non-FHIR source (eg dhair2); that source maps in this direction (eg dhair2's question.fhir_linkId)).
      - If we identify a FHIR resource for the Questionnaire that's established in the community, then we'll use its values for these.
-Otherwise, use a pattern like 'CIRG-[project eg "PainTracker"]-[our question ID], eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)'.
-Note that this is not used for computed mappings, that's done from the source of the QuestionnaireResponse (eg dhair2's question.fhir_linkId)).
+Otherwise, use whatever is easy... a pattern like 'CIRG-[project eg "PainTracker"]-[our question ID], eg [this PainTracker body diagram question](https://github.com/uwcirg/fhir-questionnaires/blob/main/CIRG-PainTracker-Location-Body-Diagram.json#L17)' is good, but sometimes not easy (hard to scale).
   - item[n].type
      - example: "choice", "decimal", "string", "display"
      - REQUIRED.